When comparing the Maine Coon vs Ragdoll cat breeds there are many different factors to consider.

-These two cat breeds have a reputation for being a very intelligent cat, and trainable.
+These two cat breeds have a reputation for being very intelligent cats, and trainable.
 It is best to train them whilst still young though since they are less trainable as they age.

-One of the key difference between the Maine Coon vs Ragdoll cat breeds, are their voices.
+One of the key differences between the Maine Coon vs Ragdoll cat breeds is their voices.

 Here’s a short video of my Maine Coon talking:

 Ragdolls are known as lapcats, since love nothing more than laying on their owner’s laps.